Yannick Bisson: Personal life

-Bisson is married to Chantal Craig, a former fitness instructor who currently works as a television content creator and writer.
+Bisson is married to Chantal Craig, a former actress, model, Toronto Argonauts Cheerleader, and fitness instructor who currently works as a television content creator and writer.

 The couple met in high school and married in 1990.
-They have three daughters: Brianna, Dominique and Mikaela.
+They have three daughters: Brianna, Dominique, and Mikaela.
 Craig made guest appearances on two of Bisson's television series, Sue Thomas: F.B.Eye and Murdoch Mysteries.
 Their daughter played "Penny Renton" in an episode of Murdoch Mysteries entitled "Love and Human Remains."
 Dominique Bisson had a part as Gloria Abercrombie in an episode of Murdoch Mysteries, season 2, entitled "Snakes and Ladders".
-Craig is now known as Shantelle Bisson, a producer, author, parenting expert and regular contributor to Zoomer Magazine.
+Craig is now known as Shantelle Bisson, a producer, author, parenting expert, and regular contributor to Zoomer Magazine.
 She is the owner of Shantilly's Place, a marina in Kawartha Lakes, Ontario.

-Yannick Bisson is also an avid bicyclist and bicycle collector.
+Bisson is also an avid bicyclist and bicycle collector.
 He formerly worked as a builder between acting jobs to support his family.